gopheracademy/gopheracademy-web/content/advent-2018/how-to-send-and-receive-sms.md

 Lets start with a `Client` struct containing the login credentials to the SMSC.
+The login credentials are provided by the telco but for testing purposes, we can use an [SMSC simulator](https://github.com/jcaberio/ucp-smsc-sim).
 ```go
 // Client represents a UCP client connection.
 type Client struct {